Orange-OpenSource/conllueditor/README.md

 In order to create a multiword token, use the `compose <wordid> <length>` command.
-Click on the multiword token bar (at the bottom of the dependency tree/graph to open a dialogue which allows to delete the token (i.e. the n-m line).
+Click on the multiword token bar (at the bottom of the dependency tree/graph to open a dialogue which allows to edit or delete the token (i.e. the `n-m` line).

 Currently enhanced dependencies cannot (yet) be editied in the GUI.
 Use the word edit window instead.
 They are only shown in flat graph mode
 Empty words are shown in a dashed outline.
 The edit support is still limited